ayy-arsnl/ayy-arsnl/README.md

 - 👋 Hi, I’m Alex (@ayy-arsnl).
-I'm a undergraduate student at University of Colorado, Colorado Springs getting ready to graduate in December 2021.
 - 👀 I’m interested in malware analysis, reverse engineering, threat intelligence, and vulnerabilities.
 - 🌱 I’m currently learning malware analysis (Practical Malware Analysis book) and OS's, as well as basics of reverse engineering.
-- 📫 How to reach me: aurquhar@uccs.edu or arsnl@urqx.net
+- 📫 How to reach me: arsnl@ssl-mail.net
 - :zany_face: Check out my site where I post CS/Security and other things to! (it's new there's not a whole lot yet) - [arsnl.systems](https://arsnl.systems)

 <!---